-The over-rumored BlackBerry’s newest Android-based secure smartphone with enhanced security features, curved design, and physical keyboard finally is available for purchases.
+The over-rumored BlackBerry’s newest secure Android smartphone with enhanced security features, curved design, and physical keyboard finally is available for purchases.
 Rumors and leaks are no more valuable because the brand-new BlackBerry Priv is listed at the company’s website and already sells in the U.S, U.K, and some other countries.
 The number of supported countries to ship the handset will be expanded in the upcoming days.

 On the back side of the new Priv is located the stunning 18 MP Schneider-Kreuznach camera with auto-focus, Optical Image Stabilisation (OIS), 6-element lens, f2.0 aperture lens, 4-times digital zoom continuous and touch to focus, face detection and capable of shooting videos at 4K resolution.
-On the front-facing side, is the 2 MP selfie camera with two-times digital zoom, image and video stabilisation, and it records videos at 720 pixels.
+On the front-facing side, is the 2 MP selfie camera with two-times digital zoom, image, and video stabilization, and it records videos at 720 pixels.

 Priv runs on the 64-bit hexa-core Qualcomm Snapdragon 808 processor, backed by Adreno 418 graphics processor, 3GB of RAM and 32GB of internal storage.
 The memory of the Priv is expandable by up to 2 TB, so there will be no “not enough storage” issues with this high-end phone.
 And what makes it special is the Android 5.1 Lollipop operating system where the phone runs.
 (BlackBerry Priv is scheduled to get updated to the Android 6.0 Marshmallow in the next year).